 I worked as Senior Research Fellow and Director of the Program on the United States at the Institute for Strategic Research (IRSEM), a French war studies research center from 2011 to 2016.

 From 2017 to 2021 I was in charge of the United States and transatlantic relations at the Policy Planning of the French Ministry of Foreign Affairs.

 In 2021, I worked at the French think tank Institut Montaigne as director of the U.S. program.

 I grew up in Paris with an American father, a French mother, and two little sisters.
 I still have strong family ties on both sides of the Atlantic.

-In a previous life, I worked as a journalist in New York, Paris and Latin America.
+In a previous life, I was a journalist in New York, Paris and Latin America.
 In 2000, I was the “Young Journalist” laureate of the Hachette Foundation for print media.
 Mostly freelancing (in French and English) from Paraguay to Cuba, also New York on « Silicon Alley« , the Meatpacking District, and this too; including a great interview (in German) with Rem Koolhaas, another (in English) with David Dinkins; and even articles for Forbes.